 Puerto Galera is in the northernmost part of Mindoro, and at the south-western end of the Isla Verde Passage, which is about 130km (81 mi) south of Manila.
 It’s the most popular tourist beach near Manila, and has actually made quite a few “most beautiful beaches” lists out there.

 The main access point to Puerto Galera is Batangas Pier.
 All of your routes from Manila should end up here.
-After getting to Batangas Pier, you can then decide on where to go from there within Puerto Galera by ferry.
+After getting to Batangas Pier, you take a ferry to Balatero Port in Puerto Galera.
+From there, you can take a tricycle or taxi to your final destination on the island.

 Here are the main areas you need to know:

-- Sabang – a peninsula situated between Batangas and the rest of Puerto Galera.
-It’s got a big beach that’s the most popular, the most nightlife, and some great snorkeling.
+• Sabang – a peninsula situated between Batangas and the rest of Puerto Galera.
+It’s got a big beach that’s the most popular, the most nightlife (including all the hookers and strip clubs), and some great snorkeling.

 Manila to Puerto Galera by Bus